Stuycs-K/finalprojectapcs-4-zhou-amy-cai-cody/PROTOTYPE.md

 - 6/2, Amy: Add processes for user to customize factors that influence diffraction and interference patterns
 - 6/2, Amy: Explore different ways to take user input
 - 6/3, Amy: Update screen with ticks when the factor is changed

-~How you are breaking down the project and who is responsible for which parts.~

-~A timeline with expected completion dates of parts of the project.
-(CHANGE THIS!!!!!)~